 MPLP would close and decommission the MP-I power generation facilities after the new M-1 plant becomes commercial.
 Only the MP-I power generation facilities would be decommissioned.
-The existing plant control room, warehouse and shop building, firewater pump house, storage areas, and ancillary facilities located adjacent to the MP-I power generation facilities would remain on site (see Figure 12).
+The existing plant control room, warehouse and shop building, firewater pump house, storage areas, and ancillary facilities located adjacent to the MP-I power generation facilities would remain on site (see Figure 14).
 Decommissioning of the MP-I power generation facilities would occur after M-1 replacement plant construction, commissioning, testing, and acceptance by the customer, Southern California Edison.
 This commercialization process may take up to a maximum of two years from the date that the M-1 plant begins startup operations.
 Both the MP-I plant and the M-1 plant may be operating concurrently during this period.
 Once the MP-I plant is taken off line, it would be decommissioned.
+The existing MP-I power generation facilities would be dismantled and removed from the site.
+The former plant site would be graded, compacted and covered with 2 inches of gravel.
+The former plant site would be converted to a storage yard and used for occasional overflow parking and storage of items such as spare parts, tubular materials, and equipment (see Figure 15).